 In truth, Lanzini was on a golden path to glory, nudging his way into the Argentina team and receiving a dream call-up for the 2018 World Cup where, heartbreakingly, he ruptured his anterior knee ligament and endured a protracted spell on the sidelines.

 He has not been the same since, but West Ham fans still love him.
-On his day, the pint-sized playmaker can conjure up a moment of magic (see his last-minute equaliser vs Spurs) and there is still hope that, at only 28, he can yet return to his previous form.
+On his day, the pint-sized playmaker can conjure up a moment of magic (see his last-minute equaliser vs Spurs) and there is always hope that, at only 29, he can yet return to his previous form.

 Right attacking midfield: Michail Antonio

 Before transitioning to a centre-forward under Moyes, Antonio was switching between the right wing-back position and right midfield.
 In that sense, he is the ultimate utility man.
 Seriously, who goes from right-back to out-and-out No.9 in just a few years at Premier League level?
 With questionable celebrations, power, goals and wholesome interviews, Antonio is a West Ham favourite.

 Striker: Andre Ayew

 It looked a shrewd signing on paper, but Ayew never did live up to the promise after trading South Wales for the capital.
 He lasted only a season-and-a-half before returning to Swansea, where he was recently the club’s top scorer in consecutive Championship seasons, but for West Ham fans, he remains memorable for one reason and one reason only: netting twice in the club’s 3-2 win over Tottenham, in which they were 2-0 down at half-time, at Wembley, in the League Cup.
 The other scorer from that game in 2017?
 Ogbonna.
 Another gold star for the Italian.